D3.1 Atomic Orbitals and Quantum Numbers

 Orbital Phases and Nodes

-The figure above shows some atomic orbitals as either all blue or all red (for example, 1s and 2s), while other orbitals contain both colors (for example, the 2p orbitals).
+The figure above (Figure: Sizes and Shapes of Electron-density Distributions) shows some atomic orbitals as either all blue or all red (for example, 1s and 2s), while other orbitals contain both colors (for example, the 2p orbitals).
 The blue and red colors denote the mathematical sign of the wave function, a property called the phase of the wave function.
 Most wave functions are positive in some regions and negative in others.
 Phase is important when wave functions on two atoms interact to form a chemical bond.

 The relationship between wave function and electron density is depicted more explicitly in the figure below.
 In the middle row, boundary-surface diagrams show the sizes and shapes of electron-density distributions for the 1s, 2s, and one of the 2p orbitals.
 In the top row are the corresponding wave functions (ψ); the bottom row shows electron density, ψ2.